aosabook/500lines/functionalDB/chapter.md

     * Predicate to operate on the attribute-name
     * Predicate to operate on the value

 	In the example above *[?e  :likes "pizza"]* is a clause.

-The role of the *:where* part is to define rules that are to be used as filters of the datoms in the database.
+The role of the *:where* entry in the query is to define rules that are to be used as filters of the datoms in the database.

 * An entry whose key is *:find* and its value is a vector.
-That vector defines which parts of the datoms that passed the predicates should be reported and compose the answer of the query (think of the Select statement in an SQL query).
+That vector defines which parts of the datoms that passed all the clauses should be reported and compose the answer of the query (think of the Select statement in an SQL query).
 This does not includes formatting of the answer - operations such as sorting or grouping are not supported.

-The description above is missing a crucial notion, which is how to make different clauses sync on a value (i.e., make a join operation between them), and how to transmit values found at the *:where* part to be reported by the *:find* part.
+The description above is missing a crucial part, which is how to make different clauses sync on a value (i.e., make a join operation between them), and how to transmit values found at the *:where* part to be reported by the *:find* part.

-These two kinds of links are done using variables.
+These two kinds of agreements (between clauses and between *:where* and *:find* parts) are done using variables.

 A variable’s syntax is defined as a symbol that starts with *‘?’* (e.g., *?e* in the example above), also there is a special variable, which is the "dont-care" variable and is identified using *‘_’*. (underscore).
 To understand whether something is a variable or not we have our *variable?* predicate.
 This predicate was implemented as a function that accepts strings and not as a macro that accepts symbols to allow us to use it as a higher order function, and more specifically, to be sent as an argument to another function: